 |Date||Time||JCL Message||Job Number||Job or Step||Condition||Job Name||Step Name||Return Code||Elapsed Time|

 The preceding shows the Start, Stop and Elasped time for the entire job and the Start, Stop and Elapsed time for each job step within the job.

 Reviewing the results obtained during a regression test that follows a system, application or programming change is one of the factors that drive a requirement for a programmatic comparison of data files.
-The scope of this effort is dependent of the type (or format) of file being compared and the complexity of the record structure within the file.
+The scope of this effort is dependent on the type (or format) of files being compared and the complexity of the record structure within the files.
 Comparing the files is only half of the effort.
-What to do once an error (or non-equal) condition occurs can be a significant part of the effort.
+What to do once an error (or non-equal) condition occurs can be a significant part of the total effort.